Biden aims for quicker shots, 'independence from this virus'

-Speaking in the White House East Room, Biden honored the “collective suffering” of Americans over the past year in his 24-minute address and then offered them a vision for a return to a modicum of normalcy this summer.
+Speaking in the White House East Room Thursday night, Biden honored the “collective suffering” of Americans over the past year in his 24-minute address and then offered them a vision for a return to a modicum of normalcy this summer.

 “We are bound together by the loss and the pain of the days that have gone by,” he said.
 "We are also bound together by the hope and the possibilities in the days in front of us.”